andrewisaburden/nz-law/COVID-19-Public-Health-Response-Act-2020.md

 satisfy any specified criteria before entering New Zealand from a place outside New Zealand, which may include being registered to enter an MIQF on arrival in New Zealand:
 (b)

-in relation to any places, premises, crafts, vehicles, animals, or other things, to require specified actions to be taken, require compliance with any specified measures, or impose specified prohibitions that contribute or are likely to contribute to preventing the risk of the outbreak or spread of COVID-19, including (without limitation) any of the following:
+in relation to an MIQF or other place of isolation or quarantine, to require specified actions to be taken, or require compliance with any specified measures, for the purpose of managing the movement of people to, from, and within the MIQF or other place of isolation and quarantine, including (without limitation) any of the following:
 (i)

-require things to be closed or only open if specified measures are complied with:
+giving directions that relate to the movement of people to, from, and within the MIQF or other place of isolation or quarantine:
 (ii)

-prohibit things from entering any port or place, or permit the entry of things into any port or place only if specified measures are complied with:
+imposing restrictions and conditions that relate to the movement of people to, from, and within the MIQF or other place of isolation or quarantine:
 (iii)

+permitting people to leave their rooms in the MIQF or other place of isolation or quarantine in accordance with any requirements or conditions specified in the order:
+(c)

+in relation to any places, premises, craft, vehicles, or other things, to require specified actions to be taken, require compliance with any specified measures, or impose specified prohibitions that contribute or are likely to contribute to preventing, containing, reducing, controlling, managing, eliminating, or limiting the risk of the outbreak or spread of COVID-19, including (without limitation) any of the following:
+(i)

+requiring any places, premises, craft, vehicles, or other things to be closed or only open if specified measures are complied with:
+(ii)

+prohibiting any craft, vehicles, or other things from entering any port or place, or permitting the entry of any craft, vehicles, or other things into any port or place only if specified measures are complied with:
+(iii)

-prohibit gatherings of any specified kind in any specified places or premises, or in any specified circumstances:
+prohibiting gatherings of any specified kind in any specified places or premises, or in any specified circumstances:
 (iv)

-require things to be isolated, quarantined, or disinfected in any specified way or specified circumstances:
+requiring any places, premises, craft, vehicles, or other things to be isolated, quarantined, or disinfected in any specified way or specified circumstances:
 (v)

-require the testing of things in any specified way or specified circumstances.
+requiring the testing of any places, premises, craft, vehicles, or other things in any specified way or specified circumstances:
+(d)

+in relation to laboratories that undertake COVID-19 testing, by— (i)

+setting quality control measures and minimum standards:
+(ii)

+requiring COVID-19 test results to be reported to the Director-General’s public health national testing repository:
+(iii)

+managing the supply of testing consumables (such as reagents and swabs) used by the laboratories:
+(iv)

+providing differently for different classes of testing laboratories (for example, different provisions for laboratories depending on whether they are funded publicly or privately):
+(e)

+requiring the owner or any person in charge of a specified laboratory that undertakes COVID-19 testing to— (i)

+deliver or use, in accordance with directions given under the order, specified quantities of COVID-19 testing consumables that the Minister considers necessary for the purposes of the public health response to COVID-19:
+(ii)

+undertake COVID-19 testing solely for the purposes of the public health response to COVID-19 while subject to the order, whether or not the laboratory is contracted by the Crown for that purpose.

 (2)

-An order made by the Minister may specify which breaches of an order made by the Minister or the Director-General are infringement offences for the purposes of section 26(3).
+An order made by the Minister may specify which breaches of an order made by the Minister or the Director-General are infringement offences for the purposes of section 26(3), and may specify that a breach of an order is a particular class of infringement offence (with the corresponding penalties) for the purposes of regulations made under section 33(1)(b).

 (3)

-For the purpose of this section and section 12, things means any things mentioned in subsection (1)(b), including places, premises, ports, crafts, vehicles, and animals.
+For the purposes of this section and section 12, things includes animals, goods, businesses, records, equipment, and supplies.

+(4)

+All goods prohibited from import under a COVID-19 order are deemed to be included among goods prohibited from import under section 96 of the Customs and Excise Act 2018, and the provisions of that Act apply to those goods accordingly.

+(5)

+A COVID-19 order is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

+(6)

+If a COVID-19 order authorises the Director-General or chief executive to do anything specified in section 12(1)(d) by notice,—
+(a)

+the notice is secondary legislation, unless it applies only to 1 or more named persons or things; and (b)

+the order must contain a statement to that effect.

+11A Compensation or payment relating to requisitions

+(1)

+This section applies if an order is made under section 11(1)(e).

+(2)

+The owner of a testing laboratory injuriously affected by the requisitioning of testing consumables is entitled to receive compensation from the Crown at the market rate for the consumables requisitioned.

+(3)

+The owner of a testing laboratory required to undertake COVID-19 testing solely for the purposes of the public health response to COVID-19 is entitled to be paid by the Crown for its services at the market rate for those services.

+(4)

+All questions and disputes relating to claims for compensation or payment under this section must be heard and determined by the District Court, whose decision is final.

 Section 11(1): amended, on 6 August 2020, by section 7(1) of the COVID-19 Public Health Response Amendment Act 2020 (2020 No 57).